A future is an abstraction for a value that may

 A character string of conditions classes to be captured

 and relayed.
-The default is to relay messages and warnings.
+The default is to relay all conditions, including messages

 (optional) a logical, a character vector, or a named list